king-Alex-d-great/CryptoPortfolioManager/readme.md

 The Repository is the only class that has access to the the data store (in this case the csv file).
 It has private properties and methods to set and store the content of the CSV file and then protected getter-functions to expose the retrieved data.
-Its is an abstract class designed to follow the singleton design principle and the Open-close principle (open for extension, close for modification)
+It is an abstract class designed to follow the singleton design principle and the Open-close principle (open for extension, close for modification)

 #### The RequestService Class - Data Access Layer